Frequently Asked Questions About Orthodontic Care

 At what age should I bring my child in for an evaluation?

 We typically recommend evaluating children once their 6-year molars have emerged and their front permanent teeth are visible, generally between the ages of 6 and 8.
-The American Association of Orthodontics suggests that all children have their first orthodontic check-up by age 7.
+The American Association of Orthodontists suggests that all children have their first orthodontic check-up by age 7.

 Why do you recommend early evaluations?